hds-lab/d3tutorial/public/tutorials/barchart.md

   .orient("top");
 ```

-We can then use the renderer to draw the SVG elements
+To actually use the renderer to draw the SVG elements making up
-that make up the axis with this code:
+the axis, we use this code:

 ```javascript
 svg.append("g")